prometheus/collectd_exporter/README.md

 </Plugin>
 ```

-To change the path of the end-point, use the `-web.collectd-push-path` command
+To change the path of the end-point, use the `--web.collectd-push-path` command
 line option.
 To disable this functionality altogether, use
-`-web.collectd-push-path=""`.
+`--web.collectd-push-path=""`.

 ## Using Docker